 \subsection{Objective function $G(x) = \mathbbm{1}_{\{x>K\}}$}

-For sufficiently large $K$, $G(x) = \mathbbm{1}_{\{x>K\}}$ corresponds to the probability for a rare event.
-Figures~\ref{fig:test1}--\ref{fig:adlmc_rare} use threshold $K=2$, corresponding to probability of approximately $2 \times 10^{-4}$.
-We used the IS scheme (Section~\ref{sec:dlmc}) with IS control $\zeta(\cdot,\cdot)$ for the one-dimensional Kuramoto model \eqref{eqn:kuramoto_model} obtained by solving \eqref{eqn:dmvsde_hjb_form3} numerically using finite differences (see Appendix~\ref{appendix:b1} for more details about the numerical solver) and linear interpolation throughout the domain.

-Two numerical experiments were conducted to verify variance reduction from IS.
-In the first experiment shown in Figure \ref{fig:test1_mcis}, we verified variance reduction on the MC estimator of the inner expectation conditioned on an empirical law $\mu^{P|N_1}$.
-To generate Figure \ref{fig:test1_mcis}, we obtained $\mu^{P|N_1}$ empirically using the stochastic $P$-particle system with $P=200$ using $N_1=32$ time steps.
-We used this law to both obtain the IS control $\zeta(\cdot,\cdot)$ as well as an input to all realizations of the decoupled MV-SDE \eqref{eqn:decoupled_mvsde}.
-We simulated decoupled MV-SDE using $N_2=32$ time steps.

-Figure \ref{fig:test1_mcis} compares sample means and squared coefficients of variation for the MC estimator of the inner conditional expectation with and without IS with respect to the number of sample paths $M$ for the decoupled MV-SDE.
-The plots verify that $\prob{\Bar{X}(T) > K} \approx 2.2 \times 10^{-4}$ with and without IS, whereas the squared coefficient of variation for the estimator reduced approximately 6,000 fold with IS.

-In the second experiment, we used $\Bar{P}=200$ particles and $\Bar{N}=100$ time steps in the stochastic particle system to estimate empirical $\mu^{\Bar{P}|\Bar{N}}$ and hence obtain optimal IS control.
-Then we set $P=100,N_1=N_2=32,M_1=10^3$, and varied $M_2$ as inputs to Algorithm~\ref{alg:dlmc_revised}.
-Figure~\ref{fig:test2_mcis} shows sample mean and squared coefficient of variation of the DLMC estimator with respect to $M_2$.
-We observe estimator convergence with and without IS with significantly reduced variance (approximately $10^3$ fold) for the IS case.
+For a sufficiently large value of $K$, $G(x) = \mathbbm{1}_{\{x>K\}}$ corresponds to the probability of a rare event.
+Figures~\ref{fig:test1} and \ref{fig:adlmc_rare} use a threshold of $K=2$, corresponding to a probability of approximately $2.53 \times 10^{-4}$.
+We implemented the IS scheme (Section~\ref{sec:dlmc}) with IS control $\zeta(\cdot,\cdot)$ for the one-dimensional Kuramoto model \eqref{eqn:kuramoto_model} obtained by numerically solving \eqref{eqn:dmvsde_hjb_form3} using finite differences and linear interpolation throughout the domain.
+Two numerical experiments were initially conducted, verifying variance reduction from IS.
+In the first experiment shown in Figure \ref{fig:test1_mcis}, we verified variance reduction on the MC estimator of the inner expectation conditioned on an empirical law, $\mu^{P|N_1}$.
+To obtain Figure \ref{fig:test1_mcis}, we acquired $\mu^{P|N_1}$ empirically by using the stochastic $P$-particle system with $P=200$ and $N_1=32$.
+We used this law to obtain both the IS control $\zeta(\cdot,\cdot)$ as well as an input to all realizations of the decoupled MV-SDE \eqref{eqn:decoupled_mvsde}.
+We simulated the decoupled MV-SDE by using $N_2=32$ time steps.
+Figure \ref{fig:test1_mcis} presents a comparison of the squared coefficients of variation for the MC estimator of the inner conditional expectation with and without IS with respect to the number of sample paths $M$ for the decoupled MV-SDE.
+The plots verify that the squared coefficient of variation for the estimator reduces approximately $6000$-fold with IS.
+In the second experiment, we used $\Bar{P}=200$ particles and $\Bar{N}=100$ time steps in the stochastic particle system to estimate empirical $\mu^{\Bar{P}|\Bar{N}}$, and subsequently obtained the optimal IS control.
+Then, we set $P=100,N_1=N_2=32,M_1=10^3$, and varied $M_2$ as inputs to Algorithm~\ref{alg:dlmc_revised}.
+Figure~\ref{fig:test2_mcis} shows the squared coefficient of variation of the DLMC estimator with respect to $M_2$.
+We observed that the IS estimator displays a remarkably reduced variance (approximately $1000$-fold).